 Also, it turns out that the reason for the game is that the god of that world's days are numbered, and the world will end if that happens before he finds a successor.
 Why that issue needs to be solved with a no holds barred Battle Royale is anyone's guess, but God Is Evil in this series.

-Of noteworthy mention (and for reasons unrelated to her health) is Yuno.
+Yuno (for reasons unrelated to her health).
 Her days are numbered because she essentially volunteers to die at the game's end so that Yuki can become a god.

 Yoite in Nabari no Ou uses a dangerous jutsu called Kira which essentially kills his targets using his own life force as bullets.
 As a result, he's dying by inches throughout the series, since every time he uses his power he loses a bit of his life that he can't get back.
 This is a source of non-stop anguish.